Getting Started

 as keys with numpy arrays as values.

-The exact details will vary slightly from method to method, so we encourage the reader to become familiar with the in alibi-detect.
+The exact details will vary slightly from method to method, so we encourage the reader to become familiar with the types of algorithms supported in alibi-detect.